leesei/leesei.github.io/src/content/post/web-authentication.md

 [roblevintennis-passport-api-tokens · GitHub](https://github.com/roblevintennis/passport-api-tokens)

-[Why Using Tokens and Cookies Together is Better for Web App Security | by Ashan Fernando | Bits and Pieces](https://blog.bitsrc.io/why-using-tokens-and-cookies-together-is-better-for-web-apps-9d205b7c1961) STS sends JWT to backend to set session cookie
+[Why Using Tokens and Cookies Together is Better for Web App Security | by Ashan Fernando | Bits and Pieces](https://blog.bitsrc.io/why-using-tokens-and-cookies-together-is-better-for-web-apps-9d205b7c1961) Secure Token Services (STS) sends JWT to backend to set session cookie
 [Goodbye Short Sessions: a proposal for using service-workers to improve cookie management on the web | Web Updates - Google Developers](https://developers.google.com/web/updates/2016/06/2-cookie-handoff?hl=en)

 There are three ways to send your access token in a request.